callaa/callaa.github.io/_posts/2020-12-12-automation-3.md

 To use the light with a remote control, adding it to a [group](https://www.zigbee2mqtt.io/information/groups.html) appears to be necessary.

+**Edit:** *The firmware on newer remotes has changed.
+It seems that they no longer support groups, but can be bound to more than one individual device.*

 Create a new group with:

     Topic: zigbee2mqtt/bridge/config/add_group